justine-george/tab-keeper-react-chrome-extension/README.md

 # TabKeeper - Tab Session Manager

 TabKeeper is a user-friendly Chrome extension that helps users save and organize their tabs efficiently.
 It integrates Firebase Authentication for secure sign-up and provides seamless synchronization of tab data with Cloud Firestore.
 With features like tab grouping and search functionality, users can easily manage and locate their saved tabs.
-TabKeeper is built using React, Emotion CSS, Cloud Firestore, and the Firebase SDK.
-[Try it out today!
-(Chrome Web Store link)](https://chrome.google.com/webstore/detail/tabkeeper-tab-session-manager-for-chrome/gpibgniomobngodpnikhheifblbpbbah)
+TabKeeper is built using React, Emotion CSS, Cloud Firestore, and the Firebase SDK.<br><br>[Try it out today!
+(Chrome Web Store link)](https://chrome.google.com/webstore/detail/tabkeeper-tab-session-manager-for-chrome/gpibgniomobngodpnikhheifblbpbbah)<br>

 ![App Banner](https://github.com/justinegeo96/tab-keeper-react-chrome-extension/blob/main/store-screenshots/alt.png?raw=true)